LORD-MicroStrain/Protocols/Wireless/Commands.md

 <br>

-## Set Beacon Time
+## Update Beacon Time

-The **Set Beacon Time** command is used to set the time that is used by the beacon without re-enabling the beacon.
+The **Update Beacon Time** command is used to update the time that is used by the beacon without re-enabling the beacon.
 This can be useful when relying on a PPS for time synchronization and not the internal clock.
 In most scenarios, the **Enable Beacon** command should be used to set the beacon time while enabling the beacon.

 ##### Command:
 ```cpp